WebReflection/bidi-sse/README.md

   JSON
 });

-// a read only array of clients, where each client has
+// a read only *Set* of clients, where each client has
-// the same properties and methods of the rel client side one bidi.clients;
+// the same properties and methods of the client side one bidi.clients;

 // an auto-bound method usable as express handler or within
 // basic nodejs createServer logic.
 Returns true if the request
-// was handled as Server-sent Event. bidi.handler;
+// was handled as Server-sent Event bidi.handler;

 // events + chainable .on(type, fn) method